 Your thesis defense/seminar must be announced to the entire department at least one week before it is held.
 The format of the seminar consists of a public presentation approximately 45 minutes in length followed by a question and answer period.
 During the presentation, the student is expected to present a clear statement of the problem or project, the significance of the problem, a short but comprehensive review of the relevant literature, the experimental techniques used to study the problem and the conclusions drawn based upon your experimental work.
 It is expected that the bulk of the presentation will concentrate on your work and its analysis.
 Describe the methods and procedures used and the data collected in sufficient detail to justify your conclusions.
 At the end of the presentation, audience members will be given a chance to ask questions based upon the presentation.
 Once the questions are over, the candidate and committee will meet in a closed session to administer the oral examination.
 The oral exam will include questions that assess the candidate's ability to integrate scholarly information gained through coursework and its relationship to the student's major and related fields.
 Note that any faculty member may submit questions to the committee that they feel should be asked.
 If the student's committee judges that the student failed to demonstrate the required level of understanding, a second attempt will be administered that addresses the specific shortcomings.
-The second attempt may be another oral or a written exam as determined by the student's M.S. research committee.
-Your grade will be based upon the effectiveness of your thesis defense as judged by your M.S. research committee.
+The second attempt may be another oral or a written exam as determined by the student's MS research committee.
+Your grade will be based upon the effectiveness of your thesis defense as judged by your MS research committee.
+An examination rubric will be used to review the quality of your overall training (page 14).